elasticluster/elasticluster/docs/configure.rst

 ``gce_client_id``

-    The API client id generated in the Google API Console
+    The API client id generated in the Google Developers Console

 ``gce_client_secret``

-    The API client secret generated in the Google API Console
+    The API client secret generated in the Google Developers Console

 ``gce_project_id``